Java Library: Overview

 );

-Before being able to send a document to the API, it must first be loaded.
+Before being able to send a file to the API, it must first be loaded.

 You don't need to worry about different MIME types, the library will take care of handling